espocrm/documentation/docs/administration/jobs.md

 * * * * * sleep 45; /usr/bin/php -f /path/to/espo/cron.php > /dev/null 2>&1
 ```

 The command that runs cron.php may differ depending on your server environment.
-You might need to replace `/path/to/espo/` with the actual path to your instance.
+You need to replace `/path/to/espo/` with the actual path to your instance.

 ### Daemon